avo-hq/docs.avohq.io/docs/2.0/cards.md

 #### Calculate results

 To calculate your result, you may use the `query` method.
-After you make the query, use the `result` method to store the value that will be displayed on the card.
+After you make the query, use the `result` method to store the value displayed on the card.

 In the `query` method you have access to a few variables like `context` (the [App context](https://docs.avohq.io/2.0/customization.html#context)), `params` (the request params), `range` (the range that was requested), `dashboard` (the current dashboard the card is on), and current `card`.